openwdl/wdl/versions/development/SPEC.md

 The scoping rules for conditionals are similar to those for scatters.
 Any declarations or call outputs inside a conditional body are accessible within that conditional and any nested scatter or conditional blocks.
 After a conditional block has been evaluated, its declarations and call outputs are "exported" to the enclosing scope.
 However, because the statements within a conditional block may or may not be evaluated during any given execution of the workflow, the type of each exported declarations or call output is implicitly `X?`, where `X` is the type of the declaration or call output within the conditional body.

-Note that, even though a conditional body is only evaluated if its conditional expression evaluates to `true`, all of the potential declarations and call outputs in the conditional body are always exported, regardless of the value of the conditional expression.
+Even though a conditional body is only evaluated if its conditional expression evaluates to `true`, all of the potential declarations and call outputs in the conditional body are always exported, regardless of the value of the conditional expression.
 In the case that the conditional expression evaluates to `false`, all of the exported declarations and call outputs are undefined (i.e. have a value of `None`).

 ```wdl
 workflow foo {